copernicus-mogley/zkav.club/README.md

 We help open-source and decentralized tech communities tell their own stories, without giving up privacy.

-We run Workshops, publish practical AV docs, and show up at meetups, hackathons, conferences, and camps.
+We run Workshops, publish practical AV docs, and show up at meetups, hackathons, conferences, and camps so communities can keep their own record, on their own terms.

 For events, our AV support can be volunteer (Recording Station) or paid, with a privacy-first, FOSS-leaning approach.